geobreed/zettelnotes/summary/(WIKI) Motivation.md

 Every Agent have motivational states, with various strength, that drives them through goal oriented behavior.
 The main state is desires, but there is also beliefs and intentions.
 Multiple states can conflicting and the strongest will be manifesting into behavior.
 So behavior doesn't necessarily reflect existing motivations, just the strongest.

+Theories from Humean Tradition, denies states other than desire can motivate.
+With desire strength, form strongest desire thesis.
+Where various weak desire may defeat the strongest desire.
+Objection raised with relationship of the Agent themselves that have freewill and the Agent themselves that decide the action.
+Other is sense of duty that may conflicting with strongest desire or intention that based on commitment.
+Though intention might be combined with the strongest desire, may materialized with the difference of animal and human.

 The categorization of Agent may be another point of discussion.
 Either continuity of human and animal, or difference of specific reason and commit through intention than just following strongest desire.

 Relation between motivation and behavior can be defined as core causal or just one explanation aspect.